aave-dao/aave-v3-origin/src/periphery/contracts/static-a-token/README.md

  | symbol             | string                                                                         | 2    | 0      | 32    | src/periphery/contracts/static-a-token/StaticATokenLM.sol:StaticATokenLM |
  | decimals           | uint8                                                                          | 3    | 0      | 1     | src/periphery/contracts/static-a-token/StaticATokenLM.sol:StaticATokenLM |
 ```

+### Umbrella upgrade plan

+The upgrade can be performed independent(before) from any umbrella changes as it has no dependencies.
+The upgrade will need to:
+- upgrade the `StaticATokenFactory` with a new version, replacing the `STATIC_A_TOKEN_IMPL`.
+- upgrade existing stata tokens via `upgradeToAndCall` to the new implementation.
+While the tokens are already initialized, due to changing the `Initializable` the corresponding storage is lost.